Database Backup and Restore

-During backup, eXist-db exports the contents of its database (as standard XML files) to a hierarchy of directories on the hard drive.
+During backup, eXist-db exports the contents of its database (both XML and binary files) to a hierarchy of directories on the hard drive.
 This hierarchy is organized according to the organization of collections in the database.

-The location of the backup files depends on backup method (s.b.).
-Backups via the dashboard,
+The location of the backup files depends on how the backup was initiated:

 The Emergency Backup Tool writes into

-Since eXist-db uses an open XML format rather than a proprietary format for its database files, users can manually modify files in the backup directories without requiring special software.
-Any changes made to these files are reflected in the database with a restore or once the data is imported to another database system.
+Users can manually modify files in the backup directories without requiring special software.
+Any changes made to these files are reflected in the database after a restore (or when the data is imported into another database system).

 Due to limitations of the ZIP format, please make sure the size of your zipped backup does not exceed 4 gigabytes.
 All backup methods support backups to the file system as an alternative.

 Server-side backups are executed as system tasks, which means that when performing a server-side backup, eXist-db will do the following:

 Wait for all pending transactions to complete.